4 Min Read

 Unfortunately, many husbands use porn regularly at the expense of the intimate connection with their wives.
 There are a number of ways this can start and many of them can seem innocent at first.
 It was just a meme, just video a friend sent, I just looked out of curiosity, etc.

 But it doesn’t take long before the allure of porn takes over and it becomes more important than their real sex life and intimacy with their partner.
 When this happens it can destroy marriages, much like it’s starting to do for Samantha and her husband.

-Here’s an important fact to understand about your husband looks at porn -- Porn isn’t about you, Porn is about him.
+Here’s an important fact to understand when your husband looks at porn -- Porn isn’t about you, porn is about him.
 The more you can understand this fact, the better you'll understand why men watch porn, at least as much as is possible for most women.

 Start here -- Change your thinking about what the real problems are: